BYU stymies Sanders, Hunter in 36-14 victory over Colorado in Alamo Bowl

 Colorado (9-4, No. 23 CFP) was held to 210 total yards with only two net yards rushing.
 The Buffaloes had 90 yards in the fourth quarter with the Cougars leading by 29 points.

+“We started to identify and we started with the rhythm of things, but we just wasn’t connecting overall,” Colorado quarterback Shedeur Sanders said.
+“That’s what stopped us overall, was ourselves.”

-Buffaloes quarterback Shedeur Sanders was sacked three times and threw two interceptions before a sellout crowd of 64,261.
-Sanders passed for 208 yards and two touchdowns while completing 16 of 23 passes.
+Sanders was sacked three times and threw two interceptions before a sellout crowd of 64,261.
+He threw for 208 yards and two touchdowns while completing 16 of 23 passes.

+The Cougars gave 17 different looks defensively in the first half in an effort to confuse Sanders and the Buffaloes’ prolific passing game.

+“We had guys flying in from every angle putting pressure on the quarterback,” BYU defensive end Tyler Batty said.
+“I don’t necessarily envy Shedeur in that situation, not knowing where the blitz is coming from.
+Lot of credit to (defensive coordinator) Jay Hill and really proud of our defense.”

 Heisman Trophy winner Travis Hunter had four receptions for 106 yards, including a 43-yard touchdown from Sanders with 6:14 remaining in the third quarter.